-One of the must fun parts of winter in Kenosha is sledding.
+One of the most fun parts of winter in Kenosha is sledding.
 Children love sledding down big hills near their home.
 Sledding is a very fun and family-friendly activity but it does have some safety concerns.

 Cornerstone Academy wants your family to be safe this sledding season in Kenosha.
 That’s why we’ve provided a few sledding safety tips for children to ensure everyone returns home safe to enjoy a cup of hot cocoa by the fire: